xmartlabs/PagerTabStripView/README.md

 #### Custom style

-This style uses the provided view to indicate which view is being displayed on top of the other provided view for the background of the items.
-You can use fully customized views for the indicator and the background view in any way you need.
+This style uses the provided view to indicate and background Views to create the item bar.
+You can use any and fully customized Views for the indicator and the background view in any way you need.

 <div style="text-align:center">
     <img src="Example/Media/customStyleExample.gif">